 – A short documentary film and photography of a traditional Sudanese body incensing beauty practice.

 2016 Living Recipes Project Part 2.
 Shepparton Festival.

 – A further 6 cultures were documented (see below).

 Exhibited August 2015 for Homelessness Prevention Week in pop up space, Wangaratta.

 – Photographs and audio stories about home and homelessness.
 Across the Hume district many people were photographed and had their thoughts about Home and Homelessness audio recorded.

 2015 Nepal Earthquake Recovery Documentary, Hands for Nepal, Sindhulpalchok and Bhaktapur, Nepal.

-Film and photography exhibited April 2016 at Cup of Tea for Nepal event, St Paul’s African House, Shepparton.
+Film and photography exhibited April 2016 at Cup of Tea for Nepal event, St Paul’s African House, Shepparton and online.

 – Storytelling through film and photography about the effects and recovery of the May 2015 earthquake in Nepal.